 6.2 Third party audits are performed as part of our certification process (further below) to validate the ongoing governance of control operations and their effectiveness.
 Issues identified are documented, tracked, and remediated as appropriate.

 7.1 Splunk implements reasonable controls to manage user authentication for employees or contractors with access to Customer Content, including without limitation, assigning each employee or contractor with unique and/or time limited user authorization credentials for access to any system on which Customer Content is accessed and prohibiting employees or contractors from sharing their user authorization credentials.

-7.2 Splunk allocates system privileges and permissions to users or groups on a “least privilege” principle and reviews user access lists and permissions on a quarterly basis, at minimum.
+7.2 Splunk allocates system privileges and permissions to users or groups on a “least privilege” principle and reviews user access lists and permissions to critical systems on a quarterly basis, at minimum.

 7.4 Splunk promptly disables application, platform and network access for terminated users upon notification of termination.

 8.1 Authorized users must identify and authenticate to the network, applications, and platforms using their user ID and password.
 Splunk’s enterprise password management system requires minimum password parameters.

 8.2 Authorized users are required to change passwords at pre-defined intervals consistent with industry standards.

 8.3 SSH key authentication and enterprise password management applications are utilized to manage access to the production environment.

 8.4 Two-factor authentication (2FA) is required for remote access and privileged account access for Customer Content production systems.